mirosh-kavinda/flutter_state_manage_reverpod/README.md

 ## Project Features

-- **Simple and Advanced State Management**: The project showcases basic and advanced state management techniques with Riverpod.
+- **Simple and  State Management**: The project showcases basic and  state management techniques with Riverpod.
 - **Modular Architecture**: Providers, models, services, and navigation are separated to ensure scalability and maintainability.
 - **RouterDelegate Navigation**: Demonstrates dynamic route handling using `Navigator 2.0` and Riverpod.